 What initially looked like a terrible tragedy, a loss of incomprehensible proportions, turned out to be happy accident in the end.
 It was an average day, punctuated by various chores and assignments, with a considerable grocery shopping expedition in between.
 Distracted by all the to-dos and a rapidly shrinking timeline, something was bound to get overlooked.
 It’s just a sad shame that it had to be the ice cream.

 But for now, I’m sticking with strawberry since spring is in the air and berries are on the table.
-Another serendipitous opportunity to come out of this initial disaster is that it became an ideal entry to the Spring Fling Dairy-Free Recipe Contest hosted by So Delicious and Go Dairy Free.
-Even if it doesn’t win any prizes, this quick save is definitely a winner by me.
 With this foolproof formula under my belt, next time, I might even let the ice cream melt on purpose.

 Vanilla Cookie Crust:

-5 Tablespoons Non-Dairy Margarine or Coconut Oil, Melted
+- 5 Tablespoons Vegan Butter or Coconut Oil, Melted

 Strawberry Cream Filling: